 Wearing Eagle Feathers at Graduation

-The Tribal Education Department National Assembly and NARF are proud to distribute two flyers (created 2015) to assist students and families in their quests to wear eagle feathers at their graduation ceremonies.
-Wearing Eagle Feathers at Graduation: A Guide for Students and Families serves to provide guidance on working with school districts to make the request.
-Wearing Eagle Feathers at Graduation: Information for Schools is an informational flyer about the significance and importance of the eagle feather to graduating students.
+The Tribal Education Department National Assembly (TEDNA) and NARF are proud to distribute two flyers to assist students and families in their quests to wear eagle feathers at their graduation ceremonies.
+Wearing Eagle Feathers at Graduation: A Guide for Students and Families serves to provide guidance on how to work with school districts to make the request.
+Wearing Eagle Feathers at Graduation: Information for Schools teaches schools about the significance eagle feathers and plumes hold for graduating students.

 The federal government has long considered eagle feathers religious objects.
 In 1994, the White House issued a Policy Concerning Distribution of Eagle Feathers for Native American Religious Purposes.